run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ```

 !!!
 Note
-    For more information, see [Worker nodes](../../../config/node-roles.md#worker-nodes).
+    * For more information, see [Worker nodes](../../../config/node-roles.md#worker-nodes).

-### Restrict System Node Scheduling (Post-Installation)

-After installation, you can configure NVIDIA Run:ai to enforce stricter scheduling rules that ensure system components and workloads are assigned to the correct nodes.
-The following flags are set using the `runaiconfig`.
-See [Advanced Cluster Configurations](../../../config/advanced-cluster-config.md) for more details.
+    * After installation, you can configure NVIDIA Run:ai to enforce stricter scheduling rules that ensure workloads are assigned to the correct nodes.
+See [Next Steps](next-steps.md) for more details.

-1. Set `global.NodeAffinity.RestrictRunAISystem=true`.
-This ensures that NVIDIA Run:ai system components are scheduled only on nodes labeled as system nodes:
-    ```
-    node-role.kubernetes.io/runai-system=true
-    ```

-2. Set `global.nodeAffinity.restrictScheduling=true`.
-This restricts the scheduling of workloads (e.g., training, inference, workspace)to nodes explicitly labeled for those purposes:
-    ```
-    node-role.kubernetes.io/runai-gpu-worker=true
-    node-role.kubernetes.io/runai-cpu-worker=true
-    ```

 ### Create the NVIDIA Run:ai Namespaces